lowly-god/Pokerole-Legends/README.md

-Here you will find code and possibly other things for my rules suplement for the Pokerole TTRPG: Pokerole Legends.
+Here you will find my rules suplement for the Pokerole TTRPG: Pokerole Legends.
+As well as Roll20 Character Sheets, PNGs for the Pokedex and any other resources for it.